 The more outside projects you’re able to think of, the more time you’ll spend breathing in the fresh air.
 Working on those things combined with spending several hours outside each day can be a perfect combination for a better night’s sleep.
+Start taking up garden design courses so you can create your own outdoor space with ease.
 It’s the perfect opportunity to create an outdoor space you can enjoy for years to come.
 Plus, it can provide you with some hope for the future – think of having friends and family over for an outdoor party when it’s safe!

 Safely Socially Distance Yourself

 If you live in a city or busy neighborhood, you might not have the opportunity to mold your backyard into a peaceful piece of property.
 If you live in an apartment or shared housing, finding other ways to safely spend time outside can take some creativity.

 According to Johns Hopkins, many physical outdoor activities are considered safe during the pandemic, including: